Robinpig/Note/docs/CS/Java/Spring/Task.md

 # Task

+## Async

-## TaskExecutor
+### TaskExecutor

-### Abstraction
+#### Abstraction

 Executors are the JDK name for the concept of thread pools.
 The “executor” naming is due to the fact that there is no guarantee that the underlying implementation is actually a pool.
 An executor may be single-threaded or even synchronous.
 Spring’s abstraction hides implementation details between the Java SE and Java EE environments.

 Spring’s `TaskExecutor` interface is identical to the `java.util.concurrent.Executor` interface.
-In fact, originally, its primary reason for existence was to abstract away the need for Java 5 when using thread pools.
+In fact, originally, **its primary reason for existence was to abstract away the need for Java 5 when using thread pools**.
 The interface has a single method (`execute(Runnable task)`) that accepts a task for execution based on the semantics and configuration of the thread pool.

 ```java
 @FunctionalInterface